 You can take a 15-day free trial of Monitis to get a feel for the system before you buy.

 Anturis is another cloud-based option for your server monitoring needs.
 The company has a lot of price points depending on the number of factors that you want to monitor.
 Some companies call these factors “sensors,” but Anturis refers to them as “monitors.”
-A monitor is a topic such as CPU utilization or and HTTP transaction count.
+A monitor is a topic such as CPU utilization and/or HTTP transaction count.

 The great news about the entry-level of this monitoring system is that it is free to use.
 This free version is only available for five monitors, which may be difficult to stick to, given that the typical physical factors that most server owners need to watch are CPU, memory, disk usage, page swaps, power supply status, fan status, and temperature — which totals seven factors.
 The cheapest paid service of Anturis gives you 10 monitors for $10 per month.
 Price points march up in units of ten with each monitor costing one dollar more each month up to the package that gives you 60 monitors.
 Then the monitor ratio gets cheaper and climbs all the way up to a package of 1,000 monitors for $650 per month.